Skip to content

 Firefox proxying setup

-When in "regular" proxying the application will first send a CONNECT request to establish a tunnel before sending the request itself:
+When proxying "regularly", the application will first send a CONNECT request to establish a tunnel before sending the request itself:

 http